martwo/BoostNumpy/README.txt

     ./configure --prefix </path/to/the/installation/location>

 The location of the final installation can be specified via the ``--prefix`` option.
-If this option is not specified, it will be installed inside the build directory.
+If this option is not specified, it will be installed inside the ./build directory.

 After success, change to the build directory::